bezpechno/Adjoint/README.md

 - [Usage](#usage)

 ## Abstract
 This project presents a web resource for restaurant management, providing real-time administration and user interaction capabilities.
-It aims to facilitate efficient communication between restaurants and their customers, streamlining the process of choosing and ordering food online.
+It aims to facilitate efficient communication between restaurants and their customers, streamlining the process of choosing food online.

-The web resource is designed with a microservice architecture that allows easy scalability and expansion of functionality.
+The web resource allows easy scalability and expansion of functionality.
 The backend system, built on the Flask platform, interacts through a REST API, while MongoDB is used for data storage, ensuring quick access and easy management of unstructured data.
 Quality control is maintained through functional and unit testing.

 ## Features
 - **User Management:** Authentication, authorization, and profile management.